US stocks climb as investors welcome solid company earnings

-U.S. stocks moved higher in early trading Tuesday as investors welcomed solid results from homebuilders, retailers and other companies.
+U.S. stocks moved higher Tuesday as investors welcomed solid results from homebuilders, retailers and other companies.
 Technology stocks also rose, rebounding from a slide a day earlier.
 Energy companies were climbing along with the price of U.S. crude oil.
+Consumer goods stocks were among the laggards.

 Most Read Business Stories